gabrielsroka/OktaAPI.psm1/README.md

 # Connect to Okta.
 Do this before making any other calls.
 Connect-Okta "YOUR_API_TOKEN" "https://YOUR_ORG.oktapreview.com"

+# Show info about the current user.
+Get-OktaUser "me"

 # Add a user to a group.
 $user = Get-OktaUser "me" # or "login" or "id"
 $group = Get-OktaGroups "PowerShell" 'type eq "OKTA_GROUP"'